TurbogamesDev/gallium-chess-bot/README.md

 # Gallium: Yet Another Chess Bot
-> A command-line chess bot that uses minimax to reply with moves based on piece value.
+> A command-line chess bot that uses minimax with alpha-beta pruning to reply with moves based on piece value.

 You can play a game of chess in your command line with Gallium.
 The bot isn't all that good at the game, but it knows how the pieces work.